 Many of the technological innovations that were becoming more commonplace are becoming ubiquitous as a result of the pandemic, and many of those that have begun to be put in place to combat the spread of the virus are here to stay.
 Owners and operators of multifamily assets should understand that most, if not all, of these technology-driven changes will facilitate increased tenant demand and improved business operations in the new normal.

-- Industrial.
-With momentum from the pre-pandemic boom in e-commerce and the race for next-day delivery, the growth of activity in the industrial sector has been further accelerated by the impacts of COVID-19.
-Government regulations, new consumer safety tendencies and the convenience of staying at home have amplified the shift from brick-and-mortar retail to online shopping.
-The robust demand for warehouse and distribution space across the U.S. and Europe presents a unique opportunity for industrial owners and operators, but one that also presents challenges.
-Advanced technology needs based in health and safety-based considerations require rapid adaptation and adoption of cutting-edge technologies in order to sustain supply-chain demands in industrial space.
+The next article in our Envisioning the New Normal: Real Estate + Technology series will focus on the industrial sector.
+Aided by a pre-pandemic boom in e-commerce and the race for next-day delivery, the growth of activity in the industrial sector has been accelerated by the impacts of COVID-19.
+Particularly, COVID-19-related government regulations, general consumer safety tendencies and the convenience of staying at home have amplified the shift from brick and mortar retail to online shopping.
+The robust demand for warehouse and distribution space across the United States and Europe presents a unique opportunity for investors and one that does not come without challenges.
+Facing the need to respond to tenants’ advanced technology needs and human health and safety-based considerations, real estate owners and investors must be willing to adapt and embrace cutting-edge technology.